Polarization of Light - Definition, Types, Applications, FAQs

 Download E-book

-Linear polarization: Linearly polarized light wave means that the electric field vibrates in a certain linear direction perpendicular to the wave axis, and the magnetic field vibrates in a direction which is perpendicular to both, the advancement axis and direction of the electric field.
+Linear polarization: A linearly polarized light wave means that the electric field vibrates in a certain linear direction perpendicular to the wave axis, and the magnetic field vibrates in a direction that is perpendicular to both, the advancement axis and direction of the electric field.

 Circular polarization: It is the type of polarization in which at every point, the electromagnetic field has a constant magnitude, but its direction rotates with a constant value in a plane perpendicular to the direction of the wave.